 In addition to using the built-in keyboard shortcuts (listed in Appendix A), you can define your own.
 You can assign shortcuts to standard LibreOffice functions or your own macros and save them for use with the entire LibreOffice suite.

+Caution